Johnny122133/Mitschriften_Uni/README.md

 # Mitschriften_Uni

+## ToDo
++ translate python package comments to english
++ add formulas and further comments to python package
++ create python package Readme with settup and usage guide

 ## Rules
 1. Read the README
 2. pull before push!! (use VS-Code/source control)
 3. don't edit the settings_json.tex file
+4. do things you cand do from ToDo list
-4. Read Rule 1.
+5. Read Rule 1.
-5. Reconsider all your life choices (imediatly and thoroughly)
+6. Reconsider all your life choices (imediatly and thoroughly)

 ## Structure
 + ExamplesV2... has examples for LaTex commands.